-Student's performance after each assessment will be assesses to identify students who are underperforming in a subject.
-Underperformance is identified as attaining a mark between 40%-50% in any assessment.
-According to Rule G14 in the General Handbook for Students, 50% is the final pass mark for all subjects in an examination hence this standard will be encouraged and maintained.
+Student's performance after each assessment will be assessed to identify students who underperforming in a subject.
+Underperformance is identified as attaining a mark less than less than 50% in any assessment.
+According to Rule G14 in the General Handbook for students, 50% is the final pass mark for all subjects in an examination hence this standard will be maintained.